 - 4.1.
-The misuse of alcohol, drugs or substances by employees might become apparent in a variety of ways.
-The following could be an indication of a problem:
+The misuse of alcohol, drugs or substances by employees may become apparent in a variety of ways.
+The following could be an indication of an issue:

 - Absenteeism/poor time keeping

 - Change in appearance (unkempt)

 - High accident levels

 - Decline in work performance

 - Mood swings

 - Misconduct

 - Hand tremor

 - Weight loss

 - Refusal to appear on screen in digital meetings

 - 4.2.
-If a manager or employee has reasonable grounds to suspect that an individual has reported for work in an unfit state through the use of alcohol\, or illegal drugs that could cause harm to themselves and/or others in the course of their duties, they must immediately notify any available manager.
-The employee will be immediately instructed to stop work, and if appropriate sent home or suspended from their duties by the manager.
+If an employee has reasonable grounds to suspect that an individual has reported for work in an unfit state they must immediately notify any available manager.
+The employee will be immediately instructed to stop work, and if appropriate sent home and may be suspended from their duties by the manager.
 The length of suspension will be determined by the available manager, in consultation with HR and Health & Safety.

+- 4.3.
+Employees who behave in a manner contrary to normal standards of conduct due to occasional excessive use of alcohol, drugs or other substances will be dealt with under the Council's Disciplinary Policy.

+- 4.4.
+Employees must inform their line manager if they are taking prescribed medication which may have an effect on their ability to carry out their work safely and must follow any instructions subsequently given.
+In these circumstances, advice must be sought